Mook-as/stackato-doc/user/reference/client-ref.rst

       <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
       <div class="inner" style="display:none;">

-    --query

-		Activate query form of the help.

     -n
       Alias of --no-prompt.
-    --query-actor

-		Activate query-actor form of the help.

     --width

 	    The line width to format the help for.